 How to install Windows 11 on unsupported hardware

-Microsoft says Windows 11 is the most secure Windows yet, but that tag comes at a price.
+Microsoft says Windows 11 is the most secure Windows yet, but that claim comes at a price.
 After spending a few weeks in beta, Windows 11 was released on October 5.
-It’s a free upgrade, but the catch here is that the free upgrade is available to a lot fewer devices than the Windows 10 free upgrade was.
+It’s a free upgrade, but the catch here is that it is available to fewer devices than the Windows 10 free upgrade.
 Microsoft has made the eligibility criteria for Windows a lot stricter with this one.

 Luckily, there are ways to install Windows 11 on unsupported hardware.
 It requires you to bypass the security and hardware requirement checks in Windows 11.
-This means that you will essentially be losing some of the promised safety appeal that Microsoft is promising here.
-However, if you really, badly want to upgrade to Windows 11, it’ll do the trick.
+This means you will lose some of the safety appeal that Microsoft is promising here.
+However, if you badly want to upgrade to Windows 11, it’ll do the trick.
 Here’s how to install Windows 11 on unsupported hardware.

 What you need to know before you install Windows 11 on unsupported hardware

 Microsoft has been back and forth about the minimum system requirements that a system will need for Windows 11.
-There was a backlash against the original system requirements, and Microsoft then loosened them a little bit and revealed that it will not prevent you from installing Windows 11 on unsupported hardware.
+There was a backlash against the original system requirements.
+Microsoft then loosened them a little bit and revealed that it would not prevent you from installing Windows 11 on unsupported hardware.
 However, that comes with an asterisk.